N-HARSHAVARDHAN/Concepts/Life skills/listening-and-assertive-communication.md

 ---

 ### 2) According to Fisher's model, what are the key points of Reflective Listening?
-(Write in your own words, use simple English)

 * Firstly, we need to listen carefully to what the speaker is saying, both words and feelings.
 * Then, we try to understand the real meaning behind their message.